dscfuta/dscfuta-codelabs/README.md

 firebase login
 ```

-Then either generate a new firebase configuration by running `firebase init hosting` inside this folder or copy the sample files provided and modify them to fit.
+Then either generate a new firebase configuration by running `firebase init hosting` inside this folder (make sure to set the `dist` folder as the folder to be uploaded) or copy the sample files provided and modify them to fit.

 You may then deploy by running: